NicolletteOchola/PizzaApp/README.md

 - Open the folder, index.html on your browser

 ## BEHAVIOUR DRIVEN DEVELOPMENT
-- Behaviour
+- Behaviour :
-Choose from the landing page if you want to make an order or see the menu first From the menu, see the different types of pizza by h Make your order by selecting the options provided on the form.
+Choose from the landing page if you want to make an order or see the menu first.
+From the menu, see the different types of pizza by hovering over the images.
+Make your order by selecting the options provided on the form.
+Click on the Place your order link to lead to the order form
-- Input
+- Input :
-User puts in their preffered choices from the options provided
+User puts in their preffered choices from the options provided Select a delivery option if it's the users preference to have the pizza delivered
+- Output :
+Have a summmary of the order and the total price to be paid
 ## KNOWN BUGS
 At the moment theres no known bugs, please feel free tolet me know if you find any.
 ## LINK TO LIVE SITE